-1.1 Purpose of this Annex The Annex assists pilots and Official Observers (OOs) to interpret the rules of the Sporting Code.
-It amplifies these rules and gives guidance on how to comply with them, and recommends procedures for the operation of equipment used to provide evidence for flights.
-However, nothing in the Annex overrules the Sporting Code.
-Changes to the Annex do not require formal IGC approval.
+1.1 Purpose of this Annex The Annex assists pilots and Official Observers (OOs) to interpret the rules of the Sporting Code, gives guidance on how to comply with them, and recommends procedures for the operation of equipment used to provide evidence for flights.

+However, nothing in this Annex overrules the Code.

 Although clarity and simplicity is the goal of the Sporting Code, how one is to respond to the requirements may be confusing.
-If you think that any part of the Code is capable of more than one interpretation, pass your concern to the IGC Sporting Code committee chairman at igc-sporting-code@fai.org.
+If you think that any part of the Code is capable of more than one interpretation, pass your concern to the IGC Sporting Code committee at igc-sporting-code@fai.org.
 Suggested improvements to the text will always be given consideration.